Pasta with courgettes and their flowers

 Courgette flowers can be fried in a light tempura batter.
 They can be stuffed with various fillings and steamed and, in this manner, were once the height of fashion on restaurant menus.
 I have not fond memories of filling these delicate things with scallop mousse, poaching them and serving them on a beurre blanc sauce.
 What were we thinking?
 This idea is more rustic and much less pretentious.

 - Remove the stalk and stamen from about 12 courgette flowers and tear into strips.

 - Heat some butter in a pan and saute half a finely chopped onion.

-- Dice 4 rashers of bacon and add this to the pan, cook for a few minutes until the bacon starts to colour.
-Add the sliced courgettes, a few chopped chives and cook for a few more minutes.
+- Add bacon dice to the pan, cook for a few minutes until the bacon starts to colour.
+Add the sliced courgettes and the chives and cook for a few more minutes.
 The courgettes just need to soften.
 Season and keep warm.

 - Cook your favourite ribbon pasta in plenty of boiling water.
 Drain.

 - Just before serving add the flower strips to the sauce and let them wilt.

 - Toss in the pasta, add some finely grated parmesan and serve immediately.
 A tip that I learnt in Italy was to always add the pasta to the sauce, not vice versa.
 Also, it helps to integrate the two if you mix a little of the pasta water to the sauce just before combining.